Cargo Loss, Damage and Delay

 HOW THE CLAIM PAYMENT WILL BE PROCESSED:

-Once Blue Grace receives the claim payment from the carrier, we will notify the customer and the accounting department will process the claim payment within 7 to 14 days and depending on the customer’s credit/payment status a credit will be placed on the customer’s account or a check will be processed and mailed.
+Once American Group receives the claim payment from the carrier, we will notify the customer and the accounting department will process the claim payment within 7 to 14 days and depending on the customer’s credit/payment status a credit will be placed on the customer’s account or a check will be processed and mailed.
 Please take note if the customer has any past due invoices the claim payment will be applied to any open invoices and a credit memo will be issued.

 LIMIT OF CARRIERS LIABILITY: